 “I didn’t say he had motivational issues.
 I said psychological.
 Don’t put words in my mouth.
 I think Doug is extremely motivated, and I think that’s one thing when Doug was injured, I know for a fact because he told this to my face, Doug wants to prove to everybody that him getting that second contract was not a detriment of him playing at a high level.
 And when injury doesn’t let him do that, that’s when the psychological stuff plays in.
 It’s just natural.
 Players who are injured, they don’t feel a part of the team.
 They don’t feel like they’re holding up their end of the bargain, and I think that all went into it.
 I’m not a psychologist, so I can’t tell you how much, but from my talks with Doug I know that was there.

+Is Doug Martin still an asset to the team?
 “When Doug Martin is healthy – we’re not talking about a guy that’s 35 years old.
 We’re talking about a guy that was a Pro Bowl running back in 2015.
 I would say yes.”